Key Takeaway

 Will I gain weight on Zoloft even while taking tirzepatide?

 Tirzepatide is a highly effective weight-loss medication, and its effects typically outweigh the modest weight-gain tendency some patients experience on Zoloft.
-However, individual responses vary, and your provider should track your weight over time to understand how the two medications are interacting in your case.
+But individual responses vary, and your provider should track your weight over time to understand how the two medications are interacting in your case.

 Can I take Zoloft and tirzepatide at the same time of day?